guibranco/pancake/docs/user-guide/health-checks.md

 ### Heartbeat

-Performs an HTTP GET request to the service, logging a successfully ping.
+Performs an HTTP GET request to the service, logging a successful ping.

 ```php
 $healthChecks = new HealthChecks("your-monitor-token");